 - 1. Appeal to faculty member: The student should first appeal to the faculty member to make sure no clerical mistakes have been made and to obtain a clear understanding for the basis of the grade being appealed. - 2.
 Appeal to department chair and dean of the school: If step "1" does not result in a satisfactory resolution, the student should request a meeting with the faculty member, the chair of the department and the school dean to discuss the appeal. - 3.
 Appeal to vice president for academic affairs: If step "2" does not result in a satisfactory resolution, the student should request a meeting with the faculty member and the vice president for academic affairs.
 (The department chair and school dean should be invited, but are not required to attend the meeting.) - 4.
-Appeal to the Faculty Senate: If Step "3" does not result in a satisfactory resolution the student may request a hearing with the Faculty Senate.
-All appropriate parties will be invited to the hearing.
-If the department chair and/or the school dean sit on the Faculty Senate and were part of an earlier appeal, they shall not vote in this hearing.
+Appeal to the president: If Step "3" does not result in a satisfactory resolution, the student may request a hearing with the president.
+The president will choose two faculty members who have not participated in any earlier appeal to participate in the hearing.
+The decision of this group shall be final.